 Panadol and 7News.com.au have come together to recognize and highlight those in our communities who go above and beyond the expected and provide extraordinary care.

 One of the people nominated is Margie Cerato.

 Margie is the president and founder of both Vibes Fitness and Celebrating Abilities, a Melbourne-based not-for-profit organization that increases ability awareness in the greater community while making a real difference in the lives of disabled adults and children, whether it’s whether it is physical, acquired, intellectual or emotional.

-Margie says she loves what she does, and doesn’t consider it work as she juggles long hours every day over the last nine years, with both her business and the charity.
+Margie says she loves what she does and doesn’t consider it work as she juggles long hours every day over the last nine years with her business and the charity.

 “It’s often seven days a week,” says Margie.
 “I just feel so blessed that I’m able to help.”

-Margie was awarded a holiday break to refresh, recharge and take some time for herself.
+Margie was awarded a holiday break for a refreshing, recharging and taking time for herself.

 More than a trusted household name for pain relief, Panadol supports Australians in overcoming life’s daily headaches, big and small, in pursuit of better care for themselves and those around them.